grafana/metrictank/docs/http-api.md

 meta record gets created.
 If its set of query expressions already exists, then the existing meta record gets updated.
 If the new record has no meta tags associated with it, then an existing record with the same set of expressions gets deleted.
-If the following calls are made to a Metrictank that uses the Cassandra persistent index and which has index updating enabled, all modifications also get persisted into the Cassandra index, from where they can be loaded by other Metrictanks.
+If the following calls are made to a Grafana Metrictank that uses the Cassandra persistent index and which has index updating enabled, all modifications also get persisted into the Cassandra index, from where they can be loaded by other Grafana Metrictanks.

 ## Example